jlalvarezpulido/HousingModel/README.md

 __All commands should be run with adminstrator privelages__

-_Be sure to Download the python version that matches your OS and Processor type"
+_Be sure to Download the python version that matches your OS and Processor type_

 All installation will take place in the Terminal, Command Prompt, or PowerShell; Depending on the OS